 World Sight Day (WSD) is an annual day of awareness held on the second Thursday of October to focus global attention on blindness and vision impairment.
 On WSD non-governmental organisations (NGOs), professional bodies, educational and research institutions, and major hospitals work together to raise public awareness about, and influence governments on, blindness and visual impairment as major international public health issues.

 Have you taken part in any WSD activities?
-If so, why not share your stories and photos from your favourite WSD experiences on our World Sight Day padlet wall.
+Share your favourite WSD stories and experiences in the Comments.

 © London School of Hygiene & Tropical Medicine CC-BY-NC-SA